efabless/openlane2/docs/source/usage/pdn.md

 Flow.
 Power pin names may vary.
 ```

-* The Verilog headers for the submacros have the power with a preprocessor
+* The Verilog headers for the sub-macros have the power with a preprocessor
   guard.
 For example:

   ```verilog